BoyanXu/BoyanXu.github.io/_posts/2020-04-22-Learn-Math-read-note-exercise.md

     → Why should I do exercise after reading?

     - **Test** the validity of your interpretation over an axiomatic system
-    - **Debug** the cause of failure at attempts from your interpretation
+    - **Debug** the cause of failure at attempts within your interpretation

     → Why the order of importance: Take Notes > Doing Exercise ?